Head of Department: Mr G Stevens

 Year 9 students study DT for approximately nine weeks (27 lessons) on a rotation with Food Preparation and Nutrition.

-Resistant Materials: students explore needs, wants and opportunities in the context of designing for clients, through their creation of an automaton.
+Resistant Materials: students explore needs, wants and opportunities in the context of designing for clients, through their creation of a 3D printed Lego model.

 Graphics: students investigate a range of graphic products, notably to increase their understanding of the purpose of packaging through the design and manufacture of chocolate box packaging.